rust-lang/rust/text/0000-dotdot-in-patterns.md

 (subpat1, .., subpatN)
 // **NEW**: Tuple patterns, any position with a sublist binding.
 // The binding has a tuple type.
+// By ref bindings are not allowed, because layouts of (A, B, C, D) and (B, C) are not necessarily
+// compatible (e.g. field reordering is possible).
 (subpat1, binding.., subpatN)

 // Slice patterns, the last position.